veeto

 Key Takeaways

-• Requires manufacturers to track harmful chemicals in tampons and pads by December 2026.
+• Requires manufacturers to track harmful chemical levels in tampons and pads by December 2026.

-• Authorizes state regulators to identify and test for additional concerning chemicals through 2028.
+• Authorizes state regulators to identify additional chemicals of concern and mandate testing by 2028.

-• Mandates manufacturers to pay for chemical safety testing of their menstrual products.
+• Mandates manufacturers to pay for chemical testing and provide results to state officials.

-• Creates public online access to test results and health impact information about menstrual products.
+• Establishes a public database of test results and health impacts of chemicals in menstrual products.

 Summary

-Senator Durazo's menstrual product safety legislation establishes new chemical disclosure requirements for manufacturers of disposable tampons and pads, requiring them to maintain concentration data for lead, arsenic, cadmium, and zinc by December 2026.
+Senator Durazo's menstrual product safety legislation establishes new chemical monitoring requirements for manufacturers of disposable tampons and pads in California.
+The measure requires manufacturers to maintain concentration data for lead, arsenic, cadmium, and zinc in these products by December 2026.

-The Department of Toxic Substances Control gains authority to identify additional chemicals of concern in these products by January 2027, based on either existing consumer product safety regulations or evidence of both presence in products and adverse health effects.
-Manufacturers may then be required to track concentrations of these additional substances starting January 2028.
-Upon departmental request, manufacturers must provide technical documentation of chemical testing and cover the costs of any additional verification testing conducted by the department or contracted laboratories.
+The Department of Toxic Substances Control would gain authority to identify additional chemicals of concern by January 2027 based on either existing consumer product regulations or evidence of both presence in menstrual products and adverse health effects.
+Manufacturers would then need to track concentrations of any newly identified substances starting January 2028.
+The department may specify acceptable testing methods and laboratory accreditation requirements for both the initial and any additional chemicals.

 Key Dates